 Visit this page to find out the cost of buying a house in Canada.

 Do No Down Payment Mortgages Really Exist?

 Purchasing a home with no down payment saved doesn’t mean that you don’t have to make a down payment; it simply means that you’re not using your own hard-earned and saved cash to pay for the down payment.
 It means you’re going to borrow your down payment (at least 5% in Canada), which in return means you’re taking on even more debt.
 This is why it’s important that you’re in good financial standing before you take on even more debt than is technically necessary.

 How Does a No Down Payment Mortgage Work?

 A no down payment mortgage works exactly the same as a regular mortgage expect no money is required at closing.
 The only cash you’ll need is the amount needed to cover the standard closing costs.
 Your mortgage and down payment will both be funded by a lender.
 However, the government doesn’t allow Canadians to borrow their down payment from their mortgage lender if their lender is a bank or federal trust company.
 As such, you’ll have to find an alternative lender instead for your down payment.
 Once you find an alternative lender and get the financing you need for a down payment, you simply make payments to your alternative lender, like you would the bank for your mortgage.

 Types of Loans You Can Use as a Down Payment

 There are a few different ways you can get a down payment without having to save for it:

 - Line of credit.
-But not from the same bank you’re getting your mortgage from.
+You can opt for a line of credit for your down payment.
+But it cannot be from the same bank you’re getting your mortgage from.